How to convert HTML to PDF: 10 best tools compared

 Key features

-- Modern web standards support — Handles JavaScript, CSS, and HTML5, ensuring full rendering of complex webpages.
+- Modern web standards support — Handles JavaScript, CSS, and HTML5, so it fully renders complex pages.

-- Dynamic content rendering — Capable of rendering single-page applications (SPAs) and other dynamic content.
+- Dynamic content rendering — Renders single-page applications (SPAs) and other dynamic content.

-- Customizable PDF output — Offers extensive control over PDF creation, including options for headers, footers, and page layout.
+- Customizable PDF output — Controls headers, footers, and page layout in PDF output.

-- Automation integration — Easily integrates with automation workflows, making it suitable for CI/CD pipelines.
+- Automation integration — Integrates with automation workflows and CI/CD pipelines.

 - PDFs from JavaScript-rendered pages